Jnani-Smart/Clippy/README.md

 - macOS 11.0 (Big Sur) or later

 ## Installation

-**Note: After creating your first release, the download link below will be active.**

 1. Download the latest release from the [Releases page](../../releases/latest) of this repository
 2. Drag Clippy to your Applications folder